MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/pipelines/sprint-246-update.md

 For more information on `AzurePipelinesCredential`, see this [blog post](https://devblogs.microsoft.com/azure-sdk/improve-security-posture-in-azure-service-connections-with-azurepipelinescredential/).

-### New Azure Service Connection Creation Experience with improved Managed Identity support
+### New Azure service connection creation experience with improved Managed identity support

 The new Azure service connection creation experience provides increased flexibility and secure defaults.
-It also aligns terminology with Entra ID, so that users who create Entra ID objects manually have a better understanding when navigating different portals.
+It also aligns terminology with Microsoft Entra ID, so that users who create Microsoft Entra ID objects manually have a better understanding when navigating different portals.

 When creating a new Azure Resource Manager service connection, the various options to configure identity are now available in a single unified dialog that replaces the distinct top level items used previously:

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Azure service connection top level options.](../../media/246-pipelines-01.png "Screenshot of Azure service connection top level options")

-__Identity Type__ lists all authentication schemes the Azure service connection supports:
+__Identity type__ lists all authentication schemes the Azure service connection supports:

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Identity Type.](../../media/246-pipelines-02.png "Screenshot of Identity Type")